Computing Generalized Convolutions Faster Than Brute Force: Existence of Low-Cost Cyclic Partition

-\subparagraph*{Cyclic Partitions Given Nice Representation Graphs.} As a next step, we show that functions admit cyclic partitions if the representation graph is nice.
-Afterwards we show how to decompose (the representation) graphs into nice (representation) graphs.
+\subparagraph*{Cyclic Partitions Using Nice Representation Graphs.} As a next step, we show that functions admit cyclic partitions if the representation graph is nice.
+We extend these results to functions with arbitrary representation graphs by decomposing these graphs into nice subgraphs.
 Finally, we combine these results to obtain a cyclic partition for the original function $f$.
-See \cref{fig:exampleGraphForMinorPartition} for an example.

 \begin{lemma} Let $f\from L \times R \to T$ be a function such that $G_f$ is nice.
-Then $f$ has a cyclic partition of cost at most $\abs{T}$. \end{lemma} \begin{proof} By definition, a nice graph is either a path, a cycle or an in-star or out-star.
+Then $f$ has a cyclic partition of cost at most $\abs{T}=\abs{V(G_f)}$. \end{lemma} \begin{proof} By definition, a nice graph is either a cycle or a path.
 We handle each case separately in the following.
 Let $L = \{\ell_0, \ell_1\}$. \begin{description} \item[$G_f$ is a cycle.]
 We first define the relabeling functions of $f$ to show that $f$ is $\abs{T}$-cyclic.

 For the elements in $L$, let $\sigma_L \from L \to \Int_2$ with $\sigma_L(\ell_i) = i$.
 To define $\sigma_R$ and $\sigma_T$, fix an arbitrary $t_0 \in T$.
-Let $t_1,\dots,t_{\abs{T}}$ be the elements in $T$ with $t_{\abs{T}}=t_0$ such that, for all $i\in \Int_{\abs{T}}$, there is some $r_i\in R$ with $\lambda_f(r_i) = (t_i, t_{i+1})$. \footnote{ Note that there might be multiple $r \in R$ with $\lambda_f(r)=(t_i,t_{i+1})$. } Note that these $r_i$ exist since $G_f$ is a cycle.
-Using this notation, we define $\sigma_T \from \Int_{\abs{T}} \to T$ with $\sigma_T(i) = t_i$, for all $i \in \Int_{\abs{T}}$.
-For the elements in $R$ we define $\sigma_R\from R \to \Int_{\abs{R}}$ with $\sigma_R(r) = i$ whenever $\lambda_f(r)=(t_i, t_{i+1})$ for some $i$.
+Let $t_1,\dots,t_{\abs{T}}$ be the elements in $T$ with $t_{\abs{T}}=t_0$ such that, for all $j\in \Int_{\abs{T}}$, there is some $r_j\in R$ with $\lambda_f(r_j) = (t_j, t_{j+1})$. \footnote{ Note that there might be multiple $r \in R$ with $\lambda_f(r)=(t_j,t_{j+1})$. } Note that these $r_i$ exist since $G_f$ is a cycle.
+Using this notation, we define $\sigma_T \from \Int_{\abs{T}} \to T$ with $\sigma_T(j) = t_j$, for all $j \in \Int_{\abs{T}}$.
+For the elements in $R$ we define $\sigma_R\from R \to \Int_{\abs{R}}$ with $\sigma_R(r) = j$ whenever $\lambda_f(r)=(t_j, t_{j+1})$ for some $j$.

 It is easy to check that $f$ can be seen as addition modulo $\abs{T}$.
-Indeed, let $j \in \{0,1\}$ and $r \in R$ with $\lambda_f(r) = (t_i, t_{i+1})$.
+Indeed, let $i \in \{0,1\}$ and $r \in R$ with $\lambda_f(r) = (t_j, t_{j+1})$.
 Then we get

 Thus, $f$ is $\abs{T}$-cyclic and $\{ (L, R, \abs{T}) \}$ is a cyclic partition of $f$.